 (203) 779-5799

-Outpatient drug and alcohol treatment services are provided by the APT Foundation in North Haven, Connecticut.
-Inpatient drug rehab treatment in another city is an option for clients with a referral from the North Haven Clinic.
+Drug and alcohol treatment services are provided by the APT Foundation in North Haven, CT.

 Location and contact information: